 This Radio Shack Spellmaster introduced in 1986 is 100% identical with the later Speak & Spell.

-Radio Shack Spellmaster) was manufactured in 1988 and
+Radio Shack Spellmaster) was manufactured in July 1988 by Texas Instruments in

 represents the last design iteration of the Speak & Spell family.
 The printed circuit board (PCB) itself is

 original Speak & Spell design but sports an almost

 Microcontoller: The microcontroller is derived from the TMS1000 series and adopted to control both the keyboard, the display and to feed the speech synthesizer.
 This Speak & Spell uses a TMC0271 which interprets as TMC0270, ROM-Code 1.

 Speech Synthesizer: The Speak & Spell series uses with the TMC0280 the first one-chip LPC speech synthesizer.
 Later refinements to the Speak & Spell chips resulted in the TMS5100, 5200 and 5220 Voice Synthesis Processors for commercial products.
 This Speak & Spell uses a TMC0281 which interprets as TMC0280, Version 1.

 Speech ROM: Speech data is stored in a 128k ROM chip with the designation TMC0350.
 This Speak & Spell uses a CD2350 which is actually an identical VSM (Voice Speech Memory) from a more recent manufacturing process.

 In 1988 we knew a total of 10 different plug-in modules for

 the Speak & Spell, a comprehensive overview including the wordlists could be